-The Arlo Q is the latest in Netgear's line of consumer-targeted, webcam-based security cameras.
-Unlike an earlier model (the Arlo, still being produced), the Q isn't waterproof or fully wireless, so it can't be set up outdoors.
-But this $219 camera has higher video resolution, doesn't require a base station and can work continuously because it doesn't run on batteries.
+The Arlo Q is a reliable home security security that you can buy for less than $100.
+It isn't waterproof or fully wireless, so it can't be set up outdoors.
+But this camera has high video resolution, doesn't require a base station and can work continuously because it doesn't run on batteries.

-More importantly, the Arlo Q offers the best video quality and software of all the security cameras we recently tested, as well as the most powerful options for motion and sound detection.
-The included free cloud plan is more generous than that offered by any competitor.
+More importantly, the Arlo Q offers some of the best video quality and software of many of the security cameras we tested.
+It's not as cost-efficient as the Wyze Cam, but the powerful options for motion and sound detection, as well as a generous free cloud plan, make it worth your consideration.

 The Arlo Q's scheduling is deeper and more versatile, and the software richer, than even those of the Nest Cam, the best-known model in this category.
-For all of these reasons, the Arlo Q is our Editor's Choice.
+For all of these reasons, the Arlo Q is our top pick for best home security cameras.

 The downright cute Arlo Q is mostly white, except for the black lens and bevel.
 The 3 x 3 x 1.5-inch diamond-shaped camera pivots and rotates freely on a ballhead.
 The slim, 1.5-inch leg juts out at an angle from the sturdy 3-inch-square magnetic base, which anchors onto a metal surface such as a refrigerator.
 A square metal bracket and four screws are included for wall mounting.